 What can I say other than, if cemeteries are your thing, this is a must!
 It is hard to imagine that such a spot could be found in the middle of a city.
 As one Trip Advisor writer commented: “It’s certainly not your typical London cemetery: it’s a natural park in the middle of the city.”
 Famous tombs include those of General William Booth, founder of the Salvation Army; and Dr Isaac Watts.

-Walking back west again, Stoke Newington Church St still has many of the characteristics of a typical high street in a small town, which once upon a time it was; until enveloped by the ‘big bang’ of London growth in the 19th century.
+Walking back west again, Stoke Newington Church St still has many of the characteristics of a typical high street in a small town, which once upon a time of course it was; until enveloped by the ‘big bang’ of London growth in the 19th century.
 It was also a favourite spot of my favourite author and writer, Daniel Defoe, who lived for a while at No. 95 (blue plaque).
 There is also a marble bust of him in Stoke Newington Public Library across the road, a classic late Victorian building.

 And if 20th-century architecture is more your thing, you will be attracted by the Stoke Newington Town Hall, built in 1935-37 by the architect J. Reginald Truelove.
 Designed in an English Renaissance style, the buildings were fitted out in art deco.
 The building is a lasting reminder of Stoke Newington’s great civic pride in its status as a Metropolitan borough.